 How to Prepare Your Ribs

-To begin, we need to prepare the ribs for smoking.
+To begin, we need to prepare the pork ribs for smoking.

-- Rinse the ribs thoroughly and then remove the membrane from the ribs.
+- Rinse the ribs thoroughly and then remove the membrane and connective tissues from the ribs.

 Although it is not necessary, some people enjoy misting the ribs every hour with an apple juice mist.
 Other than misting, your ribs should be left unattended during this three-hour smoking process.